skrapkam/samchang/src/projects/designer-onboarding/index.md

 Although during the first 11 days the percentage having performed a meaningful action is higher in the Old cohort, thereafter the new cohort is much higher.

 ![Onboarding - Meaningful actions](./images/img_onboarding_meaningful_action.jpg "Chart illustrating comparison between old and new cohorts in performing a meaningful action")

+The result was a 97% drop in ID verification costs and a faster time to meaningful action.

+<clickable-prompt prompt="What was the impact of this project?">See the outcomes</clickable-prompt>

 ## Community reception